juangtddev/simple-popup-modal/README.md

 ## Description

-This project demonstrates how to create a popup modal box using HTML, CSS, and JavaScript.
+Popup modal box using HTML, CSS, and JavaScript.
 The modal popup includes smooth animations using CSS transitions.
-This is a great project for understanding how to build interactive UI elements that enhance the user experience.

 ## Features